A lot of people know that I’m not a fan of fancy training equipment – that’s part of why I love bodyweight exercises!

 Once you get a feel for holding a plank on an ab wheel, you can experiment with moving in that position.
 Take small steps and grip the handles tightly to avoid tipping over.
 Maintain a straight back the whole time, keeping your hips in line with your shoulders and legs.

-Kneeling Ab Wheel Rollout
+Kneeling Ab Wheel Roll-out

-This is the gold standard of ab wheel exercises.
 Begin in a kneeling position with the ab wheel beneath your chest, then roll the wheel away from your body as you pivot from your knees, bringing your hips and torso down toward the ground.
 Avoid arching your back or piking your hips in the air.
 The lower you go, the harder the move becomes, so feel free to start with a partial range of motion at first.
 Eventually the plan should be to reach your arms completely overhead with your body hovering about an inch above the ground.

-Reverse Ab Wheel Rollout
+Reverse Ab Wheel Roll-out

 For this variation you will once again begin in a plank position, except with your feet on the handles of your ab wheel instead of your hands.
 From there, carefully tuck your knees toward your chest, then extend your legs back into a plank position.
+Go slowly in order to avoid toppling over.

-Standing Ab Wheel Rollout
+Standing Ab Wheel Roll-out

 Watch the video below for more: